Boxing Gyms in San Francisco (Top 7 in 2023)

 • Pricing: $200 / month

-HitFit is predominantly a fitness gym based around boxing and is non-contact, but it does teach authentic boxing technique from current and former fighters.
 Its Boxing Academy sessions, which run alongside its more fitness-orientated sessions, are designed to help you work on your technique, start sparring, and progress towards contact boxing.

 HitFit has two locations in San Francisco (Nobhill and Mission, although the Boxing Academy classes only take place in its Nob Hill gym).
 A membership gives you access to both locations.
 They also offer drop in classes for $30 each.

 The several hundred 5* reviews for HitFit are testament to how popular these places are.
 Members rave about the amazing atmosphere, friendly instructors, and great work out.
-I’m usually a bit skeptical of boxercise-type places but HitFit feels like its a lot more than that and definitely worth checking out.

 7️⃣ Rumble Boxing

-Rumble boxing gym
+Rumble boxing gym in san francisco

-Rumble Boxing is a large boxercise franchise with gyms all over the USA.
-There are two in San Francisco (Marina and FiDi), and both are popular with their members.
 If you want a great workout, eardrum-busting music, flashing lights, and instructors shouting motivational lines at you, then Rumble will hit the spot.
 But the classes are non-contact, and not very focused on actual boxing technique.

 They have a full schedule of classes, often 9 classes every day of the week, morning till night, so you shouldn’t have any trouble finding a time that suits your schedule.